paulpan05/Mitchell-vehicle-challenge/README.md

 ## Deployment

 Deployment is automated with TravisCI to Heroku.
-To reference the build status, click the build icon above.

 ## Testing